xlacroixx/refind/readme.md

 For discretion, a generously sized border surrounds the screen: if you don't like this, you can either switch to the:

-- borderless background pictures, e.g.:
+- borderless background pictures (e.g. `solid-main-borderless.png`):
-  `background-borderless.png`.
-  You will now instead have a single pixel visible instead of the border.
+    you will now instead have a single pixel visible instead of the border;
-- plain background pictures, e.g.:
+- plain background pictures (e.g. `background-plain.png`):
-  `background-plain.png`
-  No pixel or border at all.
-This will cause the text to not follow Rosé Pine's imposed text color.
+    no pixel or border at all, so this will cause the text to not follow Rosé Pine's imposed text color.

 Especially with the latter option, you may want to simply disable the `Boot (OS) from (disk)` text.